-Ask the user for a copy of their auto-generated undelivered mail bounce message.
-The recipient email server, at its discretion, may or may not provide a reason why the message was rejected.
-In the event that a reason is provided, attempt to self-serve and correct the problem.
+Ask the user for a copy of their auto-generated bounce message.
+The recipient email server, at its discretion, often provides a reason why they've rejected the sent message.
+The reason is a chance to self-serve and correct the problem.

 Common reasons for rejection include:

 - The recipient does not exist

 - The sender did not pass SPF, DKIM, DMARC policy check

 - For this scenario, advise our support team.
 Depending on the address and list, we may arrange to have our IP delisted.